-Extracted data was analyzed using SPSS version 14.0 (SPSS Inc., Chicago, IL, USA). ?2 test was used to compare qualitative variables, whereas t-test was used to compare discontinuous quantitative variables.
+Extracted data was analyzed using SPSS version 14.0 (SPSS Inc., Chicago, IL, USA). χ2 test was used to compare qualitative variables, whereas t-test was used to compare discontinuous quantitative variables.
 A P value less than 0.05 was considered to indicate a statistically significant difference.

 Six thousand four hundred and seventy six patients including 3185 (49.2%) men and 3291 (50.8%) women were enrolled in the study.
 No statistically significant difference was found in mean age of men and women.
 One thousand four hundred and nineteen (21.9%) of patients were diagnosed with IBS, using Rome II or Rome III criteria for IBS.
 The IBS group was made up of 539 (38.0%) male and 880 (62.0%) female, with a mean age of 37.4 ± 11.5 years.
 There were no differences in mean age between men and women.
-Two thousand six hundred and fifty eight (41%) were diagnosed with GERD, 95.8% were experiencing heart burn, 3.0% presented with regurgitation and 1.2% presented with dysphagia (Figure ).
+Two thousand six hundred and fifty eight (41%) were diagnosed with GERD, 95.8% were experiencing heart burn, 3.0% presented with regurgitation and 1.2% presented with dysphagia (Figure 1).
 The diagnosis of GERD had been confirmed in 69.2% of GERD patients with UGIE and in 21.8% with pH monitoring.
 There was a slight difference in sex distribution of GERD, men making up 44.7% and women making up 55.3% of the patients; the mean age of GERD subjects was 37.9 ± 13.4 years without any considerable difference for men and women.

 The probability of having simultaneous GERD and IBS was significantly higher in patients presenting with either of these functional symptoms; however, nausea and vomiting were more strongly related to the overlap of two diseases.